Project Management

 • How many projects do I need to manage?

-• Do I need lightweight project management or do I need to complex hierarchies between the tasks?
+• Do I need lightweight project management or do I need complex hierarchies between the tasks?

 • How much time do I want to spend learning to use it?